EconomyLong-term prospects for the development of the Ukrainian Economy

 The statistics claim that 37% of Ukrainian businesses stopped operating at the beginning of the war.
 Today, 17% struggle to keep up.
 This data proves that businesses are gradually adapting and recovering from losses.
 However, 60% of companies are still operating below their pre-war capacity.

-The business recovery time is slowing down, signaling that it has reached a plateau.
+The business recovery time is slowing down, signaling it has reached a plateau.
 The First Deputy Governor of the NBU, Kateryna Rozhkova, says that there are a few reasons for the logistics chains’ destruction:

 • a decrease in domestic demand;